royjulien/STCSS/README.md

 Welcome to the STCSS - Style The Cascading Style Sheets!

 STCSS is a new standard for formatting CSS.
 It indents your CSS selectors based on your DOM making it easy for developers to read and know how each CSS declaration is nested.
+It also offers a new way to call your CSS declarations in a matter that is logical for developers.

 ***
 ## How does it work?